 In 2011-2012, she was on leave at the Institute for Advanced Study.
 In 2013, she was on leave at Aoyama Gakuin University and the University of Tokyo, under the auspices of the SSRC-JSPS fellowship.

-Liang Sicheng and The Temple of The Buddha’s Light (manuscript currently under double review at Cambridge University Press [UK] and Foreign Language and Research Press [China]); Cengage-Wadsworth; in print), co-edited and co-translated with Dr. Luo Deyin, Tsinghua University’s School of Architecture.
+Liang Sicheng and The Temple of The Buddha’s Light (Foreign Language and Research Press [China]); Cengage-Wadsworth; in print), co-edited and co-translated with Dr. Luo Deyin, Tsinghua University’s School of Architecture.

 Books in progress